JoshMarino/gazebo_and_ros_control/README.md

 </launch>
 ```
-The launch file calls the node joint_positions_node, that will publish the desired position message to the Float64 topic.
+The launch file calls the node joint_positions_node, which will publish the desired position message to the Float64 topic.
 It also includes the ros_control launch file to load the joint_position_controllers controllers pluggin.

-3.Step three:
+3. Step three:
-Finally, we need to define a node that will publish the correct message to the Float64 topic which is interpreted by ros_control controller as a desired position.
+Next need to define a node that will publish the correct message to the Float64 topic which is interpreted by ros_control controller as a desired position.
 ```
 #!/usr/bin/env python